BronsonMagnan/FSLogixBackup/README.md

 # FSLogixBackup
 Backup Engine for FSLogix Profiles store on Scale Out File Servers

+#What is does
+1. Mounts the VHDX File
+2. If it is a profile disk:
+2.1. incrementally robocopies all folders to a backup directory structure specified, with versioning, skips appdata\local 2.2. deletes the appdata\local\temp folder
+3. If it is a ODFC disk:
+3.1. robocopies incrementally all folders, excludes OST files.
+Good for keeping a backup of the OneDrive cache.
+3.2. implements future ODFC cleanup method.
+4. Consolidates and trims the volume
+5. Shrinks the VHDX file

 #Usage

 ```.\Backup-FSLogixProfile.ps1 -ProfilePath "\\sofs.corp.contoso.com\ProfileDisks" -BackupPath "E:\Profiles" -LogPath "E:\ProfileBackups"```